Stack of identical gray bricks, one missing, harsh fluorescent light on dusty concrete floor.

 5

-The junior UX career ladder is broken
+The junior UX career path is effectively broken

 28